Elizaveta Tuktamysheva: 2022–2023 season

 Tuktamysheva and her Russian compatriots were banned from competing in international events indefinitely by the International Skating Union.
 Therefore, the Russian Figure Skating Federation devised a domestic competition series of its own, modeled off of the ISU Grand Prix series, as a means of qualification to the 2023 Russian Figure Skating Championships and a Russian Grand Prix Final.
 Tuktamysheva was assigned to compete in the fourth and sixth events in this six-part series and claimed the title at both.

 At the Russian Championships in December, Tuktamysheva placed second in the short program and fourth in the free skate to finish third overall behind Sofia Akateva and Kamila Valieva.
 Her bronze medal finish marked her first podium placement at a national championship since she won the silver medal in the 2014–15 season.
-In January of 2024 it was announced that the Court of Arbitration for Sport had made the decision to strip Kamila Valieva of any and all medals she had won between December of 2021 and December 2024 due to a positive doping test.
+In January 2024 it was announced that the Court of Arbitration for Sport had made the decision to strip Kamila Valieva of any and all medals she had won between December 2021 and December 2024 due to a positive doping test.
 This would include her silver medal at the 2023 Russian Championships, meaning Tuktamysheva was upgraded to the silver medal overall.

-2023–2024 season
+2023–2024 season and onwards: Retirement

-On 22 October 2023, Tuktamysheva confirmed on her Instagram that she would not be competing in the 2023-2024 season.
+On 22 October 2023, Tuktamysheva confirmed on her Instagram that she would not be competing in the 2023–2024 season.

-2024-2025 season

-Tuktamysheva did not compete in the 2024-2025 season.

-In the 2025 Russian Challenge competition, Tuktamysheva performed to Asturias by Youn Sun Nah, scoring 28.27 and placing third.
+She did not compete in the 2024–25 season.
+At the 2025 Russian Challenge competition, Tuktamysheva performed to Asturias by Youn Sun Nah, scoring 28.27 and placing third.

+She announced her retirement from competitive figure skating on 24 November 2025.
+She performed a farewell gala exhibition routine at the 2026 Russian Championships to the song "Hallelujah".

+Post-competitive career

+Following her retirement, Tuktamysheva began working as an assistant coach to Alexei Mishin.
+In addition, she became a TV presenter for Russian television, often interviewing both Russian and English-speaking figure skaters.

+Tuktamysheva participated at the 2026 Russian Challenge – she finished in twelfth place scoring 27.55 points.